AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 **Parameters:**

-* INDEX: The index of the activity to be edited - must be a positive number which is not larger than the number of activities recorded.
+* INDEX: The index of the activity to be edited as shown in the displayed activity list - must be a positive number which is not larger than the number of activities recorded.
 Note, that the indices are allocated based on the date of the activity.
 * See [adding activities](#adding-activities) for the other parameters.

 **Examples:**